SQL Server back up to URL for Microsoft Azure Blob Storage best practices and troubleshooting

 BackupIoRequest::ReportIoError: write failure on backup device https://storageaccount.blob.core.windows.net/container/BackupAzurefile.bak'.
 Operating system error Backup to URL received an exception from the remote endpoint.
 Exception Message: Unable to read data from the transport connection: The connection was closed.

-If using page blobs, you turn on the verbose logging using the Trace Flag 3051, you may also see the following message in the logs: HTTP status code 502, HTTP Status Message Proxy Error (The number of HTTP requests per minute exceeded the configured limit.
+If using page blobs, you turn on the verbose logging using the Trace Flag 3051, you might also see the following message in the logs: HTTP status code 502, HTTP Status Message Proxy Error (The number of HTTP requests per minute exceeded the configured limit.
 Contact your ISA Server administrator.)

-Default Proxy Settings not picked up:
+Default proxy settings not picked up

 A nonrecoverable I/O error occurred on file "https://storageaccount.blob.core.windows.net/container/BackupAzurefile.bak:" Backup to URL received an exception from the remote endpoint.
 Exception Message: The remote server returned an error: (407)* **Proxy Authentication Required.